Edward Harley, 5th Earl of Oxford and Earl Mortimer

-Edward Harley, 5th Earl of Oxford and Earl Mortimer (20 February 1773 – 28 December 1848) was an English nobleman.
+Edward Harley, 5th Earl of Oxford and Earl Mortimer (20 February 1773 – 28 December 1848) was an English peer.

 Harley was the son of John Harley (dean of Windsor) and Roach Vaughan.
 Edward succeeded to the titles and estates (including the Harley family seat at Brampton Bryan) of his father's elder brother Edward Harley, 4th Earl of Oxford and Earl Mortimer on the 4th Earl's death without issue in 1790.

 In 1803 Henry Bickersteth became the Earl's medical attendant whilst the Earl was on a tour of Italy, staying with him until 1805.
 Edward became Bickersteth's friend and patron and in 1835 Bickersteth married the earl's eldest daughter.
 In 1804 Edward sold the Ewyas Lacy tithes by auction.
 He commissioned work from the architect Robert Smirke.

+He was commissioned as Major-Commandant of the Royal Radnor Light Infantry, a Militia regiment, on 23 June 1819; his eldest son, Edward, Lord Harley, took over command on 1 July 1822.

 Family

 He and his wife Jane Elizabeth Scott (a notable mistress of Lord Byron) married 3 March 1794 and had eight children, including the following: